chazkiker2/chazkiker2/README.md

  - Software Engineer at The Motley Fool 🃏

 #### 🥹 Things I'm passionate about
- - Making bots to automate day-to-day processes
+ - Automating day-to-day processes (via custom bots or other integrations)
  - Markdown & documentation
+ - Using data to inform decisions
  - Building things with Rust 🦀
  - Contributing to open-source
    - [GitHub Metrics](https://github.com/optopodi/optopodi)